At PPNYC, we work on many fronts to stop the spread of AIDS.

 • PPNYC trainings update health professionals and educators so they can keep current on the latest public health information and methods to combat the spread of HIV/AIDS.

 • Events to spark awareness are on our agenda throughout the year.
-And for World AIDS Day 2011, PPNYC's Sex Ed activists organized a flash mob in Union Square!
+For a past World AIDS Day, PPNYC's Sex Ed activists organized a flash mob in Union Square!
 This mobilization event raised awareness about HIV/AIDS in New York City, and encouraged folks to incorporate prevention and testing into their everyday lives.
-Watch a video of the flash mob and see photos from rehearsal and the moment when we stopped New Yorkers in their tracks!
+Watch a video of the flash mob!